 McClung Museum News

-In celebration of International Archaeology Day and National Fossil Day, UT’s McClung Museum will host Can You Dig It?—a free, family-friendly community event with activities focusing on archaeology and fossils.
-The event, cosponsored by the Archaeological Institute of America East Tennessee Society, will be held from 1:30 to 5:00 p.m. on Sunday, October 12, at the museum.
+In celebration of International Archaeology Day and National Fossil Day, the McClung Museum will host Can You Dig It?, a free and family friendly event with activities about archaeology and fossils.

 The McClung Museum opened its new exhibit, Northwest Coast Art: A Community of Tradition, last Friday, but the planning for the exhibition began over a year ago.

 UT’s McClung Museum of Natural History and Culture opens the new exhibition Northwest Coast Art: A Community of Tradition on September 8.